feijoa-dev/use-feature/README.md

 This can be done either via a query string or via a setting a cookie

-*NOTE: query string or cookie keys must match the `name` you pass into the Feijoa component or hook props*
+*NOTE: query string or cookie keys and local storage keys must match the `name` prop*

 ### Query string